mikeraab/docker101/Participant-Guide.md

 The data persisted because it was written to the host volume, and then re-joined to the containers when they were re-deployed on the same hosts.

-> *Note - you can specify the exact hosts to run on when the Wordpress Stack is deployed by using a host tag.
-This will automatically set the host constraint to host tag and no manual adjustment will be needed at deployment time.*
+> *Note - you can specify the exact hosts to run on when the Wordpress Stack is deployed [by using a host tag](http://www.oracle.com/pls/topic/lookup?ctx=en/cloud/iaas/container-cloud&id=CONTU-GUID-FAEA715A-41DD-46B6-B1A6-DC53F0E0BCD3).
+This will automatically set the host constraint to host tag and no manual adjustment will be needed at deployment time.
+[See how this would look in the YAML](..//master/tags.jpg)*

 ## Running Applications Across Multiple Docker Hosts